Policies of the Triton Principal Herald

 2.13.10 Private commissions are permitted and encouraged.
 Undine must be notified of the commission to prevent duplicate assignments.
 Neither Undine nor the Office of the Clerk Signet has any responsibility or authority to ensure that the commissioned scroll meets current guidelines.

-2.13.10.1 A privately commissioned scroll is defined as "a scroll production done via an agreement between a scribe and an interested person."
+2.13.10.1A privately commissioned scroll is defined as "a scroll production done via an agreement between a scribe and an interested person."
 This agreement may or may not include direct compensation or exchange of services.
 Scrolls are commissioned only after an award is announced in court.

 2.14.1 These financial policies are in addition to the Society Financial Policies and Atlantian Kingdom policies and should be followed as if incorporated into Kingdom Law.
 This Policy is superseded by: Kingdom Exchequer Policy, Kingdom Financial Policy, Kingdom Law, Society Exchequer Policy, Corpora, State, and Federal Law.
-This policy may be changed by unanimous vote of the College of Heralds Financial Committee with approval of the Kingdom Chancellor of the Exchequer.
+This policy may be changed by an unanimous vote of the College of Heralds Financial Committee with the approval of the Kingdom Chancellor of the Exchequer.

 2.14.3 Coral Branch will preserve all records and produce all reports required by Society or Kingdom policy with the assistance of the Kingdom Exchequer where required; serves as a signatory on the bank account of the Atlantian College of Heralds & Scribes; and serves on the CoHS Financial Committee.

 2.14.4 The College of Heralds & Scribes will maintain a checking account at an appropriate banking institution.
 Two signatures will be required on any check.
-The Kingdom Exchequer, Triton Principal Herald, Coral Branch Pursuivant, and Golden Dolphin Herald must be signatories on the 2.14.4. account.
+The Kingdom Exchequer, Triton Principal Herald, Coral Branch Pursuivant, and Golden Dolphin Herald must be signatories on the account.
 Other signatories may be added for the efficient management of the CoHS's funds at the discretion of the CoHS Financial Committee and the Kingdom Exchequer.
-In accordance with Society and Kingdom financial policy, no two signatories may reside in the same household and no debit or ATM card may be associated with any account.
+In accordance with Society and Kingdom financial policy, no two signatories may reside in the same household, and no debit or ATM card may be associated with any account.

-2.14.6 Quarterly reports and the annual end-of-year (Domesday) report are due according to the deadlines established by the Kingdom Chancellor of the Exchequer.
+2.14.6 Quarterly reports and the annual end-of-year (Doomsday) report are due according to the deadlines established by the Kingdom Chancellor of the Exchequer.
 Extensions may be granted if the Kingdom Chancellor of the Exchequer is contacted in advance.
 Failure to report by the due date will cause the Kingdom Chancellor of the Exchequer to contact the Triton Principal Herald to give notice of Coral Branch’s suspension.
-The Triton Principal Herald will be informed of what is required to lift the suspension.
+The Triton Principal Herald will be informed of requirements to lift the suspension.
 Electronic copies of the quarterly reports may be sent to the Kingdom Chancellor of the Exchequer as proof that the report was completed on time.
 However, the paper copy must be sent once the appropriate signatures are obtained.

 2.14.8 Income to the College of Heralds & Scribes is primarily derived from heraldic submissions received at consultation tables and/or sent to Golden Dolphin by warranted heralds or other authorized individuals.
-Donations may also be received for specified heraldic purposes, e.g., purchase of books, creation of regalia, etc. Specific donations should be recorded and tracked as special funds if appropriate.
+The College of Heralds & Scribes may also receive donations for specific heraldic purposes, such as buying books or creating regalia Specific donations should be recorded and tracked as special funds if appropriate.
 All deposits of submissions fees, event fees, or any other funds received by the College of Heralds & Scribes shall be made in a timely manner.

-2.14.9 The College of Heralds Financial Committee must be comprised of the Triton Principal Herald, the Golden Dolphin Herald and the Coral 2.14.9.
-Branch Pursuivant.
+2.14.9 The College of Heralds Financial Committee must be comprised of the Triton Principal Herald, the Golden Dolphin Herald, and the Coral Branch Pursuivant.
 Additional members may be included at the discretion of these three officers with the permission of the Kingdom Exchequer.
 All CoHS Financial Committee members must maintain current membership in the SCA, Inc.

 2.15 College of Heralds Sponsored Events